How to Choose the Right CNA Program near Waddy Kentucky

-The Job of a CNA
+The Duties of a Certified Nursing Assistant

-- Providing basic care to patients
+- Providing basic services to patients

-- Taking patient’s vital signs
+- Measuring patient’s vital signs

-- Keeping a record of patient’s health status
+- Maintaining a record of patient’s health status

 - Cleaning and dressing patients

 - Serving and aiding patients with meals

 - Transporting patients to other areas

 CNAs may also practice in Waddy KY nursing homes or long term care facilities.
 In those environments, nursing assistants are more involved in supporting patients with their Activities of Daily Living (ADL).
 ADLs are defined as routine activities that the majority of people accomplish daily without assistance, including eating, dressing, or using the washroom.
 Nursing assistants commonly develop more of a bond with these types of patients since they typically reside in the facilities for extensive time periods.
 Often, they can end up being the conduit between the patient and the balance of the medical staff due to their familiarity with their charges.
 As a result, the CNA’s expertise can be a valuable resource for preparing the proper care and treatment of long term care patients.